 set vdom-mode multi-vdom

-- In the Global VDOM, go to System > VDOM and click Create New.
+- In the Global VDOM, go to System > VDOM, and click Create New.
+The New Virtual Domain page opens.

 - In the Virtual Domain field, enter VDOM-A.

 - If required, set the NGFW Mode.
-If the NGFW Mode is Profile-based, Central SNAT can be enabled.
+If the NGFW Mode is Policy-based, select an SSL/SSH Inspection from the list.

 - Click OK to create the VDOM.